jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-07-15.md

 - email Scooter about issue I was having with Clustermaker

 ### Week July 25th-29th
-- tidy up up Enrichment map vingnette
+- tidy up Enrichment map vignette
 	- download new release with bug fix
 	- recreate the tutorial and get feedback from Augustin

 - Tara oceans network:
-	- tidy up writing for network
+	- tidy up writing for vignette
 	- determine what else needs to be done here: want to give a general idea of how to display these networks, but this is not always the most efficient way to get the info from them, so what to really show?

 - Work on subnetwork function: